 Some staff may already have secured alternative employment and will not require this redeployment option.

-It is possible that staff who are subject to working restrictions (e.g. Tier 2) may not be eligible for redeployment.
+- It is possible that staff who are subject to working restrictions (e.g. Skilled Worker Visa) may not be eligible for redeployment.

-If this is the case, please make a note to discuss this in more detail with HR, either before or after the meeting.
-If you are unsure whether working restrictions apply please contact your HR Administrator (Operations).
+- If this is the case, please make a note to discuss this in more detail with HR, either before or after the meeting.
+If you are unsure whether working restrictions apply please contact your HR Operations Co-ordinator.

 Employees who are redeployed to a post one grade lower than the post from which they have been made redundant will be entitled to pay protection on a mark time basis for a 12 month period.